 3 Books Like Lessons in Chemistry

 Lessons in Chemistry was recommended by the Good Morning America book club.
-If you like their pics, we have more guides from GMA, like The Maid, The Lions of Fifth Avenue and The Vanishing Half.
+If you like their pics, we have more guides from GMA, like The Maid, The Lions of Fifth Avenue, The Violin Conspiracy, and The Vanishing Half.
 And for women in unexpected roles doing science-y things, try our discussion guide for The Rose Code and other books like The Rose Code.

 Florence Gordon, Brian Morton

 Bring Elizabeth’s uncompromising feminism forward a few decades and you have Florence Gordon.
 She’s a cranky, brilliant 75-year-old feminist icon.
 Much to her irritation, when she finally sits down to write her memoir, family messes intrude.
 As do some unwanted physical ailments.
 But, like Elizabeth, she’s determined to carry on– on her own terms.

 Of particular interest is Florence’s relationship with her granddaughter Emily.
 The multi-gen take on feminism was a really interesting thread throughout the storyline.

 It’s Not About the Burqa: Muslim Women on Faith, Feminism, Sexuality and Race, Miriam Khan